Cliffside Park Police Nab Car Thieves -- 14, 15 -- In Overnight Chase

 Cliffside Park police nabbed two young car thieves from Essex County – one 14, the other 15 -- after a brief chase before dawn Monday.

-A Crescent Avenue caller reported thieves testing vehicle door handles shortly before 2 a.m., Detective Capt.
-Vincent Capano said.
+A Crescent Avenue caller reported thieves testing vehicle door handles shortly before 2 a.m., Deputy Police Chief Vincent Capano said.

 Responding officers pursued both cars – one of which was stolen from Longview Avenue in town and the other from Roselle Park, Capano said.

-Both headed down dead-ended Oakdene Avenue toward the Palisades cliffs before the occupants all bailed out, the captain said.
+Both headed down dead-ended Oakdene Avenue toward the Palisades cliffs before the occupants all bailed out, the deputy chief said.

 One of the cars hit a guard rail at the end of the street and the other rear-ended the first vehicle, he said.